KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 The following sections are repeated for each view whilst we are in the loop, which iterates over the views.

 We now acquire an image from the swapchain to render to by calling ``xrAcquireSwapchainImage()``.
-This returns via a parameter an index, with which we can use to index into an array of swapchain images, or in the case of this tutorial the array of structures containing our swapachain images.
+This returns via a parameter an index, with which we can use to index into an array of swapchain images, or in the case of this tutorial the array of structures containing our swapchain images.
 Next, we call ``xrWaitSwapchainImage()``, we do this to avoid writing to an image that the OpenXR compositor in still reading from.
-The call will block the CPU thread until the swapachain image is available to use.
+The call will block the CPU thread until the swapchain image is available to use.
 Skipping slightly forward to the end of the rendering for this view, we call ``xrReleaseSwapchainImage()``.
 This call hands the swapchain image back to OpenXR for the compositor to use in creating the image for the view.
 Like with ``xrBeginFrame()`` and ``xrEndFrame()``, the ``xr...SwapchainImage()`` functions need to be called in sequence for correct API usage.

-After we have waited for the swapachain image, before releasing it, we fill out the ``XrCompositionLayerProjectionView`` associated with the view and render our graphics.
+After we have waited for the swapchain image, before releasing it, we fill out the ``XrCompositionLayerProjectionView`` associated with the view and render our graphics.
 First, we quickly get the ``width`` and ``height`` of the view from the ``XrViewConfigurationView``.
-We use the ``recommendedImageRectWidth`` and ``recommendedImageRectHeight`` values when creating the swapachains.
+We use the ``recommendedImageRectWidth`` and ``recommendedImageRectHeight`` values when creating the swapchains.

 We can now fill out the ``XrCompositionLayerProjectionView`` using the ``pose`` and ``fov`` from the associated ``XrView``.
-For the ``XrSwapchainSubImage`` member, we assign the ``swapachain`` used, the ``offset`` and ``extent`` of the render area and ``imageArrayIndex``.
-If you are using multiview rendering and your single swapachain is comprised of 2D Array images, where each subresource layer in the image relates to a view, you can use ``imageArrayIndex`` to specify the subresource layer of the image used in the rendering of this view.
+For the ``XrSwapchainSubImage`` member, we assign the ``swapchain`` used, the ``offset`` and ``extent`` of the render area and ``imageArrayIndex``.
+If you are using multiview rendering and your single swapchain is comprised of 2D Array images, where each subresource layer in the image relates to a view, you can use ``imageArrayIndex`` to specify the subresource layer of the image used in the rendering of this view.

 After filling out the ``XrCompositionLayerProjectionView`` structure, we can use this tutorial's ``GraphicsAPI`` to clear the images as a very simple test.
 We first call ``GraphicsAPI::BeginRendering()`` to setup any API-specific objects needed for rendering.
-Next, we call ``GraphicsAPI::ClearColor()`` taking the created color image view for the swapachain image; note here that we use different clear colors depending on whether our environment blend mode is opaque or otherwise.
+Next, we call ``GraphicsAPI::ClearColor()`` taking the created color image view for the swapchain image; note here that we use different clear colors depending on whether our environment blend mode is opaque or otherwise.
 We also clear our depth image view with ``GraphicsAPI::ClearDepth()``.
 Finally, we call ``GraphicsAPI::EndRendering()`` to finish the rendering.
 This function will submit the work to the GPU and wait for it to be completed.

 Now, we have rendered both views and exited the loop.